heber-augusto/Nanodegree_Azure_ML_Engineer_Operationalizing/README.md

 7. Benchmark endpoint:

 After the best model was deployed and tested using [endpoint.py python script](endpoint.py), the apache benchmark tool was used to evaluate the healthy and performance from the model.
-The following image and the file [/benchmark/benchmark-output.txt] demonstrates output from the tool execution.
+The following image and the [benchmark-output.txt file](/benchmark/benchmark-output.txt) demonstrates output from the tool execution.

 ![Apache benchmark tool](/docs/apache-benchmark-output.png?raw=true "Apache benchmark tool")